MeDUET: Disentangled Unified Pretraining for 3D Medical Image Synthesis and Analysis: Introduction

-In light of this challenge and opportunity, we formalize each volume as composed of two factors, a domain-invariant \textit{content} factor that encodes intrinsic anatomy and captures stable semantics across domains, and a domain-specific \textit{style} that reflects acquisition conditions and visual appearance, accounts for peripheral, domain-varying changes~\cite{NEURIPS2021_b0f2ad44, GU2023102904, zhang2024disentangling, MULLER2025103628}.
-However, clinical style differences are often subtle or even imperceptible, where the same structure can look different across centers while its geometry is unchanged, making \textbf{factor identifiability} non-trivial for reliable encoding (Fig.~\ref{motivation}(b))~\cite{LIU2022102516, 10634512}.
-For instance, in contrast-enhanced CT, hyperattenuation may stem from true lesion enhancement (content) or from contrast timing, kVp, or reconstruction kernel (style).
-Without explicit disentanglement, multiple content and style explanations can account for the same image, rendering the factors unidentifiable.
+In light of this challenge, we formalize each volume as composed of two factors, a domain-invariant \textit{content} factor that captures intrinsic anatomy and stable semantics across domains, and a domain-specific \textit{style} factor that reflects acquisition conditions and visual appearance~\cite{MULLER2025103628}.
+However, learning this decomposition is non-trivial.
+First, the model receives no explicit supervision specifying which variations belong to anatomy and which to acquisition appearance.
+Second, clinical style differences are often subtle, where the same anatomy may appear differently across centers while its geometry remains unchanged, so that competing content and style explanations can fit the same observation equally well.
+As illustrated in Fig.~\ref{teaser}(b), this leads to a \textbf{factor identifiability} challenge~\cite{LIU2022102516, 10634512}.
+For instance, hyperattenuation in contrast-enhanced CT may arise from true lesion enhancement (content) or from contrast timing and reconstruction kernel (style).
+Without resolving this ambiguity, entangled factors reduce generator controllability for synthesis while causing analysis models to overfit to domain-specific appearance.

-Motivated by the above analysis, we present MeDUET, a 3D \textbf{Me}dical image \textbf{D}isentangled \textbf{U}nifi\textbf{E}d Pre\textbf{T}raining model performed in the VAE latent space, facilitating both synthesis and analysis (Fig.~\ref{overview}(a)).
-This latent space enables compact spatial tokenization of 3D volumes while naturally interfacing with latent diffusion.
-Our key insight is to reconcile the distinct goals of generation and perception by explicitly disentangling latent tokens into a domain-invariant content pathway and a domain-specific style pathway.
-Opposing task objectives encourage content tokens to be domain-invariant while style tokens capture acquisition-related variations.
-To ensure practical identifiability, a demixing module simulates “shared anatomy, different styles,” yielding more robust features than masked reconstruction.
-Two complementary pretext tasks reinforce the learning signals on the factorized tokens: Mixed Factor Token Distillation (MFTD) guides inference at mixed positions via teacher signals, and Swap-invariance Quadruplet Contrast (SiQC) enforces within-factor consistency under content-style swaps while preserving inter-factor discriminability.
-The pretrained MeDUET can be seamlessly adapted to both synthesis and analysis tasks, providing a strong weight initialization for both applications (Fig.~\ref{overview}(b)).
+\IEEEpubidadjcol Motivated by the above analysis, we present MeDUET, a 3D \textbf{Me}dical image \textbf{D}isentangled \textbf{U}nifi\textbf{E}d Pre\textbf{T}raining model in the variational autoencoder (VAE) latent space, designed for both synthesis and analysis, as shown in Fig.~\ref{teaser}(c).
+This latent space enables compact spatial tokenization of 3D volumes while naturally interfacing with latent diffusion. \textit{Our key insight is that unified pretraining under style-shifted multi-center data should be treated as a factor identifiability problem, where content should capture anatomy and style should capture acquisition-related appearance.} Here, identifiability is used in an empirical sense, referring to whether the learned factors behave in a stable and selective manner under controlled diagnostics rather than whether they are uniquely recoverable in a formal theoretical sense.